Thomas Pannone: Chicago Cubs

 On December 18, 2023, Pannone signed a minor league contract with the Chicago Cubs.
 In 19 starts for the Triple-A Iowa Cubs, he had a 4–8 record and 4.37 ERA with 87 strikeouts across 90 2/3 innings pitched.
 The Cubs released him on July 17, 2024.

 New York Yankees

 On July 19, 2024, Pannone signed a minor league contract with the New York Yankees organization.
 In 11 starts for the Triple-A Scranton/Wilkes-Barre RailRiders, he had a 6–1 record and 2.34 ERA with 49 strikeouts across 61 2/3 innings pitched.
 Pannone elected free agency following the season on November 4.

 Milwaukee Brewers (second stint)

 On November 25, 2024, Pannone signed a minor league contract with the Milwaukee Brewers.
 On March 9, 2025, Pannone was shut down after suffering a torn flexor tendon during a spring training outing.
-On June 26, he was transferred to the full-season injured list ending his season without making an appearance.
+On June 26, he was transferred to the full-season injured list, ending his season without making an appearance.

+The Brewers promoted Pannone to the major leagues on July 29, 2026.
+Starting for Milwaukee that day against the San Francisco Giants, he allowed three runs (two earned) across three innings of work, taking the loss.
+Pannone was designated for assignment by the Brewers on July 31.
+He cleared waivers and was sent outright to the Triple–A Nashville Sounds on August 6.
+On September 7, Pannone pitched a perfect game against the Durham Bulls at Durham Bulls Athletic Park in Durham, North Carolina.
+He threw 94 pitches and struck out eight batters on the way to accomplishing the fifth nine-inning complete perfect game in International League history.